-Please refer to the Ten Steps BFHI on page 34.
+Please refer to the Ten Steps BFHI at the back of this book.

 Lactation Consultants and Midwives are happy to talk to you about your feeding choices.
 Lactation Consultants and the breast feeding support service provide specialist assistance.

 If you choose to use infant formula, information and support will be provided during your hospital stay.